DC801/BM-Badge/SD_Card/MAGE/README.md

 > Any entity's [`on_tick`](#on_tick-scripts) script is capable of watching for the player's movement into doorways, but for BMG2020 at least, this task is usually given to the map's [`on_tick`](#on_tick-scripts) script.

+> Because the player cannot directly alter which script is run in a map's [`on_tick`](#on_tick-scripts) slot like they can an entity's [`on_tick`](#on_tick-scripts) slot, actions run in this slot are fairly well protected.

 ### Map Size

 The map size limit for the MGE is quite large.
 [65k tiles wide?]

+#### Coordinate Considerations

+If designing a puzzle involving X and Y coordinates, you should keep the global map coordinate space in mind when placing entities, triggers, etc. Each coordinate spans two bytes, so map distances greater than 256 pixels (horizontal or vertical) are guaranteed to involve the more significant byte of the pair, which can be confusing to players not familiar with little endian byte order.

+Distances smaller than 256 can involve this byte, too, depending on where things fall.
+If you find your puzzle has unintentionally crossed a 256px boundary, you can adjust the map size (and reposition all existing elements relative to the new bounds) to move the puzzle to coordinates more in scope of the target difficulty.

+>To design and manage puzzles meant only to involve the least significant byte, you could count map tiles for each puzzle element (keeping in mind your map's tile size), but it might be easier to draw a 256 x 256 vector rectancle (or a series of them) where the puzzle is to take place.
+>
+> [make example image from sheep pen]
+>
+>Lock the layer containing this vector guide and/or place it below all other object layers to keep it from preventing you from selecting other elements in Tiled.

 ---